dongliang09/spotonBnB/frontend/README - coding-log.md

 Taking account for if user logged in, if spot belong to user, if user has posted review yet, that is a long conditionalal render

+### other feature
+redirect user to home page if user tried to access manage spots page

 ### To do list
 comment out csrf/restore in backend
 Spot Detail page, image can't display if url is wrong